Summer is a great time for sun-and-thrill seekers.

 Hurricane Harbor at Six Flags St. Louis, Eureka has some of the fastest slides in the Midwest including the aptly named Speed Slides, along with the Bonzai Pipeline, where the floor literally falls from beneath you and leads to a 290-foot slide.
 New in 2018, Typhoon Twister features a 54-foot drop and wave wall before plummeting to the splash pool below.

 Oceans of Fun, Kansas City: enjoy a super-soaking adventure when you step on the Monsoon.
 The passenger-boat ride takes you up a 50-plus-foot incline before you plunge down and create a wave of water that's more soaking than a Missouri rainstorm.

-Timber Falls Indoor Waterpark, Osage Beach is the perfect escape from the summer heat.
-Located at Tan-Tar-A Resort, the facility features a wilderness tree house outfitted with water slides, bridges, tunnels and water blasters.
+Jolly Mon Indoor Water Park, Osage Beach is the perfect escape from the summer heat.
+Located at Margaritaville, the facility features a wilderness tree house outfitted with water slides, bridges, tunnels and water blasters.

 Splash Landing at Mark Twain Landing, Monroe City has a variety of ways to beat the heat.
 From water slides and a giant wave pool to the Space Bowl and a lazy river, you can spend hours at this family-friendly venue.

 Break up your drive with a stop at Cape Splash Family Aquatic Center in Cape Girardeau, Chilli Bay Water Park in Chillicothe, Fugitive Beach in Rolla or Adventure Oasis Water Park in Independence.

 Like their water-focused companions, Missouri's theme parks also boast an impressive lineup of rides and attractions.